erlint1212/DAT320/README.md

 * Task E2_c justification for hypothesis tests very weak, write better later
 * Task E3_a independence, no way to test?
 Has to assume it has been done in the sampling stage?
 * E3 donse sloppely overall, look through later
+* E3 c badly done, fix later

 ## Deadlines

-* 21.10, 15:00 Done with exercises, start presentation
+* 21.10, 17:00 Done with exercises, start presentation